felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 ---
-title: Pushing The Menu
+title: Pulling The Menu
 position: 6
 layout: documentation
 meta:
-  title: Just Eat Connection to HubRise - Pushing The Menu
+  title: Just Eat Connection to HubRise - Pulling The Menu
   description: Find out how to publish your menu to the Just Eat platform, how items and options are encoded, and which features are supported.
 ---

 Just Eat does not provide a back office to populate and customise the items in your menu.
-You can use Just Eat Flyt Bridge to push your HubRise catalog directly to your Just Eat store with a single click.
+You can use Just Eat Flyt Bridge to pull your HubRise catalog directly into your Just Eat store with a single click.

-This page explains how you can push and update your menu on Just Eat, and what information about HubRise catalogs can be pushed to the platform.
+This page explains how you can pull and update your menu on Just Eat, and what information about HubRise catalogs can be pulled into the platform.

 ## Populating a HubRise Catalog

-To be able to push your menu to Just Eat, you should populate a HubRise catalog first.
+To be able to pull your menu into Just Eat, you should populate a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to export the menu to HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).